Bruce Broughton

-Bruce Harold Broughton (born March 8, 1945) is an American orchestral composer of television, film, and video game scores and concert works.
-He has composed several highly acclaimed soundtracks over his extensive career and has contributed many pieces to music archives, including the 1994 version of the 20th Century Fox fanfare, and conducting the Cinergi Pictures logo composed by Jerry Goldsmith.
-He has won ten Emmy Awards and has been nominated for the Academy Award for Best Original Score.
-Broughton is currently a lecturer in composition at UCLA.
+Bruce Harold Broughton (born March 8, 1945) is an American composer of television, film, and video game scores and concert works.
+He composed the 1994 version of the 20th Century Fox fanfare.
+He has won ten Emmy Awards and has been nominated once for the Academy Award for Best Original Score.
+Broughton is currently a lecturer in composition at University of California, Los Angeles.